EdgeFirstAI/documentation/docs/datasets/format.md

 set of annotations.
 For example, a segmentation mask could exist for this annotation, but it is missing a 3D bounding box, etc. A "valid" status indicates a complete set of annotations a 2D bounding box, segmentation mask, and a 3D bounding box.

+## Further Reading

+In this article, we have described the EdgeFirst Dataset Format which is designed to place sensor types (static) and annotation types (dynamic) into separate containers (Zip and Arrow).
+Although these data types are still directly correlated, they are better managed by keeping them separate.
+There are multiple sensor types stored in unique files to contain the sensor readings and measurements for dataset creation.
+Similarly, there are multiple annotation types used to describe the object either in 2D camera-based coordinates or 3D world-based coordinates.

+Next, take a look at the conventions followed for the [EdgeFirst Dataset Structure](structure.md) which describes how the file structure is organized depending if the dataset is sequence-based or not.